buildingSMART/IFC4.x-IF/tests/PS01/readme.md

 The following steps should be performed in order to corroborate that the software is working as expected.

 After importing the reference file (`BC001_PS01_reference.ifc`):

-- project units set to meters for length and degrees for angles
+- project units set to meters for length and degrees for angles;
-- coordinate reference system set to LV95 and LN02 as stated above
+- coordinate reference system set to LV95 and LN02 as stated above; and
-- the apex of the pyramid shall have global coordinates `(2689700.000970772933, 1254570., 450.)` (up to a certain delta)
+- the apex of the pyramid with `GlobalId='3RhbhoXQ53yRzPOejOTUcp'` shall have global coordinates `(2689700.000970772933, 1254570., 450.)` (up to a delta of `1e-6`).

 ## Link to requirements